 My dancer was not very beautiful, short-legged, with a flat face.
 Everything to be jealous of its sister 16000.
 But, as an advertisement says, for once I think intelligent: if you don’t like your defects, someone will like them for you.
 Plus, it was the youngest of the family!

 Here is a first document dated 1968, but which certainly evolved over a few years.
-There are various gear box drawings, one of Picasso Jouef style, the other with transverse motor (I think it was a Nanoperm found in an RC model catalog).
+There are various gear box drawings, one of Picasso Jouef style, the other with transverse motor (I think it was a Nanoperm found in an RC model catalogue).
 You will notice the very high placed pivot point which would have absolutely required low traction bars; otherwise, rearing and insured derailments!

 We also see on this drawing a lighting by luciol lamps, still used today by Roco!
 There is an accumulator battery in the transformer trough, and a draft study of motorized pantographs.
 There are sometimes obsessions…